Parallel Gateway Split Node

 Logic

 Set to true (logic match).
-This means all links proceed concurrently.
+Meaning, all links proceed concurrently.

 Unidirectional

 Sets the link one-way.
-End-users can't navigate back through a unidirectional link.
+End-users cannot navigate back through a unidirectional link.

-The link has a double arrowhead when the Unidirectional toggle is ON.
+The link has a double arrowhead when Unidirectional is set to (ON).

-The link has a single arrowhead when the Unidirectional toggle is OFF.
+The link has a single arrowhead when Unidirectional is set to (OFF).

-By default, the Unidirectional toggle is set to OFF.
+By default, the Unidirectional is set to (OFF).

 Use Flash Message

-By default, the Use Flash Message toggle is set to ON.
+By default, Use Flash Message is set to (ON).

 Flash Message